Wastewater Treatment Plant

 The result of fifteen years of engineering studies and design, EPA negotiations, and planning by St. Marys Council, the Administration, and plant operators, a new wastewater treatment plant began operation in 2009.
 The new facility increases daily plant capacity to 3,000,000 gallons and allows for the treatment of wet weather flows up to 9,000,000 gallons each day.
 Total construction cost amounted to $11,012,020.
-Click below to see a brochure related to construction of the new wastewater treatment plant.
+View the related documents to the construction of the new wastewater treatment plant:

 Equipment at the beginning of the treatment plant controls the volume of wastewater that can be processed for treatment.
 During high flow conditions (>9,000,000 gallons per day) when the plant cannot treat all of the flow, an electric gate can divert a portion of the flow to a 2,700,000 gallon equalization basin for storage.
 The captured wastewater in the equalization basin is automatically returned to the treatment plant for treatment when system flows return to normal.
 A computerized process monitoring and control system controls all aspects of flow equalization